duluca/hapi-web-server/README.md

   - templates
   - index.html

-You can get the routes and the controllers that'll server the content with `require('hapi-web-server')`.
+You can get the routes and the controllers that will server the content with `require('hapi-web-server')`.
 See the code sample below on usage.

 ## Sample Code
 ```javascript